Social Media Marketing Strategy

 In simple terms, these are platforms that enable the user to participate in the communication process (at least you should know that the internet is nothing more than just an information database that we all try to access).
 With social media, you can add comments, add videos, like or ‘participate’in any other form.

 It includes social bookmarking, social news, wikis; social networking and social photo and video sharing just to mention a few.
-In this context, it is worthwhile to consider the history of social media and how we have adapted to it as a race.

 HISTORY OF SOCIAL MEDIA